-Exchange of Documents and Information - "Discovery"
+Divorce Discovery: Exchange of Documents and Information

-By examining the information exchanged during discovery close to the start of the divorce process, a divorcing couple, their attorneys, and the court can begin to decide how to fairly divide up property and how to deal with divorce-related issues such as child support and spousal support (alimony).
+By reviewing the information exchanged during divorce discovery close to the start of the divorce process, a divorcing couple, their attorneys, and the court can begin to decide how to fairly divide up property and how to deal with divorce-related issues such as child support and spousal support (alimony).
 Discovery can take place through an informal exchange of information and documents by the parties and their attorneys (common in divorce cases), or the process can follow a number of more rigid procedures.

-Interrogatories and Requests for Admissions
+Interrogatories and Requests for Admission

-"Requests for admission" are not often used in divorce cases, but they can be very powerful tools.
-Requests for admission ask a party to admit or deny certain facts pertaining to the divorce and related issues, and they carry with them penalties for not answering, for answering falsely, or even for answering late.
+Requests for admission are not often used in divorce discovery, but they can be very powerful tools.
+Requests for admission ask a party to admit or deny certain facts pertaining to the divorce and related issues.
+Failure to answer requests for admission or providing a false answer can result in penalties.

-Things to Remember About Discovery
+Things to Remember About Divorce Discovery